TradeTrust/decentralized-renderer/README.md

 For detailed information on how to use the QR Code Component, please refer to the official documentation [here](https://docs.tradetrust.io/docs/reference/tradetrust-website/qr-code/).

-#### Wrapper/ Error Boundary
+#### Wrapper/ ErrorBoundary

-The Wrapper/Error Boundary Component is designed to handle scenarios where a template cannot be rendered correctly.
+The Wrapper/ErrorBoundary Component is designed to handle scenarios where a template cannot be rendered correctly.
 In such cases, this component acts as a fallback, displaying a user-friendly error message and stack.

 #### PrivacyFilter